-- Go Travel and Talk provides detailed travel guides to worldwide destinations, breaking down how to navigate transportation, activities, accommodation options, local restaurants and positive impact opportunities.
+- Go Travel and Talk provides detailed travel guides to worldwide destinations.
+We break down how to navigate transportation, activities, accommodation options, local restaurants and positive impact opportunities.

-- Go Travel and Talk also offers a community blog space exploring topics such as global issues, helpful travel tips, social impact initiatives, unique travel experiences, and personal stories.
+- Go Travel and Talk also offers a community blog space exploring various topics.
+For example, global issues, helpful travel tips, social impact initiatives, unique travel experiences, and personal stories.
 We invite any organisation or individual passionate about these topics to contribute!

-Go Travel and Talk has grown over the last five months, and we now have a dedicated team of consistent content creators from all around the world.
-We have also had the privilege of collaborating with inspirational and responsible travel bloggers, and working with incredible organisations like One Planet Rating, to spread the message of how we can make a positive impact through travel.
+Go Travel and Talk has grown over the last five months.
+We now have a dedicated team of consistent content creators from all around the world and had the privilege of collaborating with inspirational and responsible travel bloggers.
+We are working with incredible organisations like One Planet Rating, to spread the message of how we can make a positive impact through travel.

 Our interest in traveling sustainably

-With a world that is becoming more and more globalized and a tourism industry that is growing at a rapid rate, it is imperative to make a communal effort to reduce our carbon footprints and increase our positive impact within host communities while traveling.
+The world is becoming more and more globalized and the tourism industry that is growing at a rapid rate.
+So it is imperative to make a communal effort to reduce our carbon footprints and increase our positive impact within host communities while traveling.
 This is what Go Travel and Talk seeks to achieve through our community blog space and detailed travel guides.
-Our community blog space hopes to inspire, encourage, and educate each other on the importance of preserving our world for future generations to come, and our travel guides offer volunteering opportunities as a way for our community to get in involved and create a positive impact on their travels.
+Our community blog space hopes to inspire, encourage, and educate each other on the importance of preserving our world for future generations to come.
+Our travel guides offer volunteering opportunities as a way for our community to get in involved and create a positive impact on their travels.
 We believe that by sharing this information and learning together, we can help change the future of travel.
 As Nelson Mandela said, ‘Education is most powerful weapon which you can use to change the world”.

 Suggestions to ensure traveling responsibly

-Whilst travelling sustainably can feel overwhelming given all there is to consider, there are simple things we can do to positively impact a place and minimize our negative impact at the same time.
+Travelling sustainably can feel overwhelming given all there is to consider.
+However, there are simple things we can do to positively impact a place.
+At the same time we can also minimize our negative impact.

-- Be mindful of your plastic waste and do not use single use plastics – bring a reusable water bottle and foldable tubberware on your travels.
+- Be mindful of your plastic waste and do not use single use plastics.
+Instead bring a reusable water bottle and foldable tubberware on your travels.